|180 Ways to Walk the Recognition Talk|

 |The New Supervisor: Strategies for Supporting and Managing Frontline Staff|

-For supervisors, new or veteran, promoted from a direct support staff position into a supervisory position.
+This book is for supervisors, new or veteran, promoted from a direct support role into a supervisory position.

-A curriculum designed to create a mentoring program in community-based human service organizations.
+This curriculum is designed to create a mentoring program in community-based human service organizations.

-A curriculum to assist supervisors and other agency staff find, support, and retain immigrant workers which includes a Facilitator Guide and a Learner Guide.
+This curriculum assists supervisors and other agency staff find, support, and retain immigrant workers.
+It includes a Facilitator Guide and a Learner Guide.

 |The Right People for the Job (direct support tool)|